-The valve shall be so regulated that it does not open during carriage.
-This condition is met when the opening pressure of the valve meets the conditions required in Chapter 3.2, Table C, column 10 for the substance to be carried.
-When Chapter 3.2, Table C, column 17 requires anti-explosion protection, the vacuum valve shall be capable of withstanding deflagrations and the high-velocity vent valve steady burning;
+The high-velocity vent valve shall be so regulated that it does not open during carriage.
+This condition is met when the opening pressure of the valve meets the conditions required in column (10) of Table C of Chapter 3.2 for the substance to be carried.
+When anti-explosion protection is required in column (17) of Table C of Chapter 3.2, the vacuum valve shall be capable of withstanding deflagrations and the high-velocity vent valve steady burning;